Maldives on a budget. It seems like an oxymoron. Yet I can assure you it is just a matter of knowing what to look for and what to expect.

 If you are planning to travel to the Maldives on a budget, you will have to forego alcohol consumption for the duration of your holiday.
 Along with pork and dogs, alcohol is banned from the Maldives and only available in resorts.
 You will have water, juice or sodas with your meals.
 No sunset drink or cocktails on the beach, I am afraid!

 You can’t go around in tank tops and shorts

-Since the country is Muslim, the dress code in local islands is quite strict.
-Both male and female visitors are expected to cover their shoulders and legs at least down to their knees when walking around the island – even when on their way to the beach.
+Both male and female visitors to local islands are expected to cover their shoulders and legs at least down to their knees when walking around – even when on their way to the beach.
 Tank tops, shorts and mini-skirts and dresses are a no no; and you definitely can’t go around topless or in your bikini.